Money showering individuals. Featured image for the ABLE account article

 You can open an account entirely online or directly through the participating banking institutions in each participating state.

-Are there contribution limits on an ABLE Account?
+Are There Contribution Limits on an ABLE Account?

-The annual contribution limit into an ABLE account is $15,000.
+The annual contribution limit to an ABLE account is $15,000.
 If the funds in an ABLE Account exceed $100,000, this may impact the SSI eligibility for the account owner.
-Note that in addition to the annual contribution limit, each state has its own specific ABLE account balance limit (e.g., $396,000 in Montana, $500,000 in Texas).
+Note that in addition to the annual contribution limit, each state has its own specific ABLE account balance limit (e.g., $396,000 in Montana, and $500,000 in Texas).

-What can you buy with the funds in an ABLE account?
+What Can You Buy with the Funds in an ABLE Account?

 1. Providing Financial Control: The account owner can make final financial decisions, including how to spend, invest, and save the funds in the ABLE Account.
 This autonomy differs from a special needs trust, where every expenditure must be approved.